 Eliza is buried in Rosemarkie Kirkyard, surrounded by other Junor relatives, not far from the main path and the west end of the kirk.
 Her brother William’s death in Buenos Aires is commemorated on the same stone by the hand of a different mason.
 Eliza’s inscription is cut larger and deeper than that of William: carved to last.

 Telling Eliza’s story today

 Many people of colour feel that the challenges they face in modern life are no longer connected with slavery.
-Some may find this continued automatic association offensive.
+Some find this continued automatic association offensive.
 Whoever tells Eliza’s story must understand this and proceed with due respect and caution.
 Inclusion is vital.
-Eliza did, however, exist.
+Eliza did exist.
 Not to tell her story for risk of offence is in itself a form of censorship.
 This is a fine and difficult line to tread.

 Eliza’s school, Fortrose Academy (where she won her precious prize for penmanship) was not in the current building.
 At the time it was located in Seaforth Place, a stone’s throw from the mercat cross – where local youngsters were to put up their sharpie-and-corrugated- cardboard #BlackLivesMatter posters some 200 years later.
 A poignant reminder of the freedom of speech fundamental to democracy which risks erosion today.

 For a novelist, the temptation to read between the lines of Eliza’s life story is almost overwhelming.
 Even though I have tried to resist, a number of rhetorical questions have still slipped into the timeline.